-Injectables used in cosmetic treatments are made from a variety of ingredients.
+Injectables fillers used in cosmetic treatments can be made from a variety of ingredients.
 Among the most commonly used compounds are hyaluronic acid, hydroxylapatite and human fat.
 Many of these substances are produced naturally in the body.

 Ideal candidates for treatment with injectable fillers are in good health, have reasonable expectations for treatment and do not smoke.
 While most injectable fillers are approved for general correction of facial wrinkles and folds, the applications vary with each patient and each product.

-Injectable fillers temporarily work to add volume to facial tissue and restore a smoother appearance to the face.
+Injectable fillers temporarily add volume to facial tissue and restore a smoother appearance to the face.
 For most fillers, you can expect the results to last anywhere between 6-24 months, until the body breaks down and clears away the product.
-Repeat injections will be needed to maintain correction, though usually less product is needed for subsequent treatments.
+Repeat injections will be needed to maintain your results, although usually less product is needed for subsequent treatments.